tfabris/BlueGigaEmpeg/README.md

 - Remove four Pozidriv screws on the outside sides of the player which are holding the disk drive tray in place.
 Be careful not to strip the screw heads by using the wrong size or type of screwdriver.
+Make sure to select a screwdriver which fits the heads of the screws good and tight.
 Information about Pozidriv screws can be found here: https://en.wikipedia.org/wiki/List_of_screw_drives#Pozidriv

 - Gently lift out the drive tray.
 Make sure not to bump any of the